Cancerfonden - dör för dig

 Challenge

-Cancerfonden’s communication was trusted but felt distant to younger people.
-The challenge was to make the brand relevant and emotionally accessible to Gen Z — a group that values authenticity, speed and connection.
-Our goal was to design a campaign experience that felt personal, shareable and genuinely meaningful — not like traditional charity communication.
+Cancerfonden’s communication was trusted but often felt distant to younger audiences.
+The challenge was to make the message more relevant and emotionally accessible for Gen Z; a generation that values authenticity, speed and connection.

 Hands holding a smartphone displaying a text message for the ‘Dör För Dig’ campaign, showing a personalised life-promise and campaign link.Hands holding a smartphone displaying the hero screen of Cancerfonden’s ‘Dör För Dig’ campaign with the message ‘Tillsammans För Livet.